obensource/little-kiddo-learning/README.md

   * Ask this during flash card sessions.
   * Have them repeat the answer.
   * Show them 'alphebets' from other languages to support the concept, for example: a [hiragana chart](https://files.tofugu.com/articles/japanese/2016-04-05-hiragana-chart/happylilac-hiragana-chart.pdf) (Japanese).

+## Writing
+* Write their name together, and the names of their family members and friends.
+* Write out the alphebet together.

 ## Numbers